polyurichard/lectures/OOD/oo.md

 Polymorphism, a core principle in object-oriented programming (OOP), is derived from the Greek words meaning "many shapes."
 - It refers to the ability of a variable, function, or object to assume various forms.
+- In OO, Polymporphism is often achieved through inheritance and interface implementation.
-- This technique allows for writing versatile code that does not have to be aware of the specific subtype of an object, as long as the object adheres to a defined interface.
+- Allows for writing versatile code that does not have to be aware of the specific subtype of an object, as long as the object adheres to a defined interface.

 In the following example, with both `Bow` and `Sword` classes implementing the `Weapon` interface, they demonstrate polymorphism by being used interchangeably wherever a `Weapon` type is expected.
 Both classes possess a `use()` method, albeit with differing implementations: